-Prior to the provision of any non-audit services, Karen will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
-Included in this assessment is consideration of Auditor Guidance Note 01 as issued by the NAO, and the PSAA Terms of Appointment.
+Prior to the provision of any non-audit services, Karen Murray will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.

 Any emerging independence threats and associated identified safeguards will be communicated in our Audit Completion Report.